pipcat/kobo/patch-nickel-css/readme.txt

 - Execute ./publish.sh to create KoboRoot.tgz, and copy to folder .kobo/ in your device.
 	For windows it should be a publish.bat (if you can do, please post it to include ;-)

+- If you want to prepare patches for bad-eyes from Tshering, replace last two steps with:
+	- Execute python patch_badeyes.py after you updated nickel-modified.css
+	to generate	a .txt with your modified streams in bad-eyes patch format.
+	- You probably don't need that, but you can execute python extract_badeyes.py to generate a .txt with all streams unmodified in bad-eyes patch format.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~